The Best Banana Cake

-This easy banana cake recipe is the absolute best banana cake you’ll ever try.
-It’s moist and fluffy, big on banana flavor, and topped with a generous layer of cream cheese frosting.
+This easy banana cake is the best you’ll ever try.
+It’s incredibly moist with big banana flavor, a hint of cinnamon and topped with a generous layer of cream cheese frosting.
+Make it in a 9×13 inch pan – this easy recipe always gets rave reviews!

 Banana Cake Recipe